0xtrvkc/0xtrvkc/README.md

 Building tools at the intersection of **markets, data, and code**.

-Focused on quantitative finance — market microstructure, on-chain analytics, and signal research.
+Focused on quantitative finance, market microstructure, on-chain analytics, and signal research.
 Currently deep in derivatives data and building toward systematic trading infrastructure.

 ---